 The OPP has two trained and fully accredited support dogs called Lucy and Kiki who provide comfort to victims and witnesses during the court process.

 Lucy works at the OPP.
-Kiki works at the Child Witness Service.
+Kiki works at the Child and Youth Witness Service.

 Lucy is a chocolate labrador who was trained by Assistance Dogs Australia.
 Lucy can support you:

 - during conferences with the OPP

 Lucy is the first dog in Australia to be allowed into the witness box.
 Lucy is trained to lie next to your feet and be there for pats and cuddles when you are feeling anxious.
 She also loves games and can help to keep you calm while you are waiting for court to start.